MaestroGarcia/personal-goals/README.md

 2. Write blog posts
 3. Learn more about React(Redux & Flux), Backbone and Angular 2
 4. Master CSS Animations and SVG
-5. Dediciation to help the [PostCSS](https://github.com/postcss/postcss) & [WordPress Sverige](http://wpsv.se/) community grow
+5. Dediciation to help the [PostCSS](https://github.com/postcss/postcss) & [WordPress Sverige](http://wpsv.se/) community grow and be a part of it.
-6. Speak at an conferance or meetup
+6. Speak at a conferance or meetup

 # Feburary 1, 2016